Construction of Berlin Brandenburg Airport: 2020

 In January 2020, union strikes threatened to further delay opening.
 The union has been fighting for a general working payment to limit competition among ground personnel.
 By mid-February, the planned opening continued to be doubted upon because 5,000 issues still required rectification and certification by an external inspection company (TÜV) in order to complete construction by the end of the first quarter of 2020.
 These issues were seen as "grave", meaning that any of them could have caused the inspection company to halt operation.
 As of 19 February 2020, 1,000 lapses were still unresolved, 3,300 were being checked by TÜV, and 700 proposed solutions had already been rejected.
 About 70 issues, including the problem of unapproved screw anchors, still lacked the proper documentation to start working on a solution.
 Those issues threatened to delay the start of test operations that were scheduled for April 2020.
 The screw anchor problem was resolved in March.

 In early 2020, the airport successfully commenced a volunteer-driven test run of its main functions, including processing at ticket counters.
 After TÜV approved the emergency and safety systems, the airport received final authority approval on 28 April 2020.
 Construction work officially ended on 15 May 2020.

 Christoph Schaefer was set to become new technical head as a successor to Carsten Wilmsen.
 The position will remain vacant though due to financial difficulties.
-It also has been reported that the airport operations company FBB is in imminent financial trouble due to the construction issues and delays as well as the COVID-19 pandemic.
+It also has been reported that the airport operations company FBB was in imminent financial trouble due to the construction issues and delays as well as the COVID-19 pandemic.

 The airport finally received its operating licence in May 2020, allowing an opening date to be set.
 The local and aviation authorities then gave final approval for the airport to open on 31 October 2020.
 Plans to bring forward the closure of Tegel to June 2020 in the wake of the COVID-19 pandemic were shelved due to an estimated lack of capacity at Schönefeld's old facilities.

 From August 2020, the procedure to move all equipment from both current airports to their new facilities commenced.

 On 15 October 2020, all test runs of the airport's passenger facilities and procedures, which included thousands of volunteers since spring, concluded successfully after being slightly delayed by the COVID-19 pandemic.

 After Schönefeld's facilities formally became Terminal 5 of BER ahead on 25 October 2020, all airlines moved from Tegel to BER between 31 October and 8 November 2020.
 The first flight to land at the new airport was an easyJet special service from Tegel on 31 October 2020, followed shortly after by a Lufthansa special service from Munich.
 Lufthansa applied a special "Hauptstadtflieger" (capital city flyer) sticker to the aircraft in celebration of the flight.
 The first departure from the new Terminal 1 was a flight to London–Heathrow on 1 November 2020.